junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 OR, during vampire Dean time, Dean doesn't change back, Cas feed him with angel blood to prevent him hurting human and still ease the thirst

+OR, it's after-effect of S14 Dean being possessed by Michael, and after Michael left, Dean finds himself addicted to angel blood after the first time Cas bleeds before him

 ### 273.5【destiel】Cas is addicted to Dean's human blood（R级）

 similar to prompt 273 but reversed